GCL-OT: Graph Contrastive Learning with Optimal Transport for Heterophilic Text-Attributed Graphs: Method

-As illustrated in Equation~\eqref{eq:ot}, OT can realign each node's structure or text to multiple related texts or structures based on similarity, effectively resolving the potential problem between structures and texts.
+As shown in Equation~\eqref{eq:ot}, OT can realign each node's structure or text with multiple related texts or structures based on similarity, effectively resolving potential issues between structures and texts.
 Let the kernel matrix $\mathbf{K} = \exp(\bar{\mathbf{S}}/\varepsilon)$, and we approximate $\mathbf{K}$ with a non-negative low-rank factorization

 where $\mathbf{U}\in\mathbb{R}_{+}^{(N+1)\times r}$ and $\mathbf{V}\in\mathbb{R}_{+}^{(N+1)\times r}$ are non-negative basis matrices, $\operatorname{diag}(\Upsilon) \in \mathbb{R}^{r \times r}$ turns the weight vector into a diagonal matrix, and target rank $r \leq N$.
 The optimal $\mathbf{Q}^*$ of Equation~\eqref{eq:ot} has a simple normalized exponential matrix solution by LRSinkhorn~\cite{Scetbon2021lrsinkhorn}: